 If you require emergency assistance at a Pulse station, there is a 911 emergency call box located at the station.
 Push the emergency button to connect with a 911 operator.
 If you see something suspicious, say something.
 GRTC also monitors these security cameras for other threats and operational issues that may occur.

-In addition, VCU has formed a joint safety and security committee in partnership with GRTC and VCU Police to address safety-related issues that may arise during the pilot period.
+In addition, VCU has formed a joint safety and security committee in partnership with GRTC and VCU Police to address safety-related issues that may arise.
 If you have an existing safety concern, please submit it via the feedback form.

 Yes.
 Parking permits for students are calculated/applied beginning the first of each month (i.e. If a permit is returned during the middle of the month, the refund will be applied/calculated beginning the first of the following month.)
 Student subscribers will be refunded for any full month of non-usage after the date of return (i.e:a return on July 1 would require payment through July; however August and September would be refunded).